-No, but we do record a filing with the San Juan County Clerk.
+No, but we do record a filing with the San Juan County Clerk (must be notarized!).
 The actual document filed is a Notice of Meter Conservation Charge (NMCC), which is a recorded public notification that a financial obligation is attached to the metered location.
 While this filing does not place a lien on the home owner’s property, the tariff charge is required to be disclosed to the subsequent home purchaser when selling the home.
 Since the charge stays with the home, you are required to disclose it when selling your house.

 OPALCO may require a filing based on several criteria: 1) amount requested for project financing, 2) total balance of all active OPALCO financing, and 3) payment and credit history with OPALCO.
 If a filing is required, it will be noted on your project approval letter.

 Your application (including a quote from your contractor) and project approval is valid for six months.
 If your application is older than six months, you may be required to complete a new application.

 With your approval letter, you will also receive an Energy Conservation Agreement.
 Your next step is to review and sign the ‘Switch It Up!
 On-Bill Energy Conservation Agreement’ and, once the signed agreement is returned to OPALCO, you are ready to contact your contractor for installation.
 For all measures, the member is responsible for selecting and coordinating installation with the contractor.
 Once OPALCO received the signed Agreement, your contractor can do the work.

 Members are fully responsible for selecting and coordinating with contractors.
 For ductless heat pumps, you may choose a contractor from OPALCO’s List*: